singular-gpispace/pfd-parallel/README.md

 ```

+# Start the monitor

-* Optionally, but recommended: We start the GPI-Space Monitor to display computations in form of a Gantt diagram (to do so, you need an X-Server running).
+Optionally, but recommended: We start the GPI-Space Monitor to display computations in form of a Gantt diagram (to do so, you need an X-Server running).
 In case you do not want to use the monitor, you should not set in Singular the fields options.loghostfile and options.logport of the GPI-Space configuration token (see below).
 In order to use the GPI-Space Monitor, we need a loghostfile with the name of the machine running the monitor.

 ```bash